Construction

 Best practices for ongoing inventory management optimization include:

-• Using an inventory software system like Sortly to track, organize, and manage inventory easily and avoid wasting time with outdated systems such as spreadsheets.
+• Using an inventory software system like Sortly to track, organize, and manage inventory easily and improve crucial visibility.

-• Consider barcoding your inventory to save time and ensure greater accuracy across all the items you track.
+• Consider barcoding your inventory to save time and ensure even greater real-time accuracy across all the items you track.